berinaniesh/tncars-actix/README.md

 REST backend for TNCars, written using Actix-Web and sqlx.

-This project is being rewritten with "idiomatic rust" and "best practices" (like refresh tokens, error propagation, swagger docs, etc).
+*This site is being rewritten with to be used in production with "microservices".

-This repo probably won't receive updates anymore.
+This repo remains for didactic purposes*

 ## To Do (Short Term)